 Sediment samples from various depths in boreholes C9487, C9488, and C9552 were analyzed for the density of viable bacteria using both most probable number (MPN) analyses.
 MPN analyses were also performed to determine the numbers of nitrate-reducing, iron-reducing, and manganese-reducing bacteria.
-Numbers of aerobic bacteria in the samples was low in sediments from all depths for core C9552 (see Table 4.4).
-Cores C9487 and C9488, showed aerobic bacteria at greater than 1.1×10^6 cells/g of sediment at depths greater than 200' bgs.
-Results indicated greater than 1.1×10^6 denitrifying bacteria per gram of sediment, regardless of the depth sampled or borehole from which the sample originated.
-Density of iron-reducing bacteria increased with depth, and iron-reducing bacteria were present in numbers greater than 1.1×10^6 in sediment taken from deeper than ~ 134 ft bgs.
+Numbers of aerobic bacteria in the samples was low in sediments from all depths for core C9552 (see Table 4.3).
+Cores C9487 and C9488, showed aerobic bacteria at greater than $1.1 \times 10^6$ cells/g of sediment at depths greater than 200' bgs.
+Results indicated greater than $1.1 \times 10^6$ denitrifying bacteria per gram of sediment, regardless of the depth sampled or borehole from which the sample originated.
+Density of iron-reducing bacteria increased with depth, and iron-reducing bacteria were present in numbers greater than $1.1 \times 10^6$ in sediment taken from deeper than $\sim 134$ ft bgs.
 Analysis of ferrous iron, showed that turbidity in the vials was associated with iron reduction.
 Numbers of manganese reducing bacteria was low in all samples tested.
 Initial results for total heterotrophs using plate counts were inconclusive for sediment from borehole C9552, so these analyses are being repeated.
-Total heterotrophs for sediments from borehole C9487 and C9488 showed approximately 2×10^6 colony forming units per gram of sediment.
+Total heterotrophs for sediments from boreholes C9487 and C9488 showed approximately $2 \times 10^6$ colony forming units per gram of sediment.
 These results indicate stimulation of microbial communities in the B-Complex vadose zone can lead to transformation of inorganic contaminants such as nitrate, or metals and radionuclides.